 Q: How can I volunteer in the school?

-A: All parents/gaurdians interested in volunteering with children must complete a CORI form with the Lynnfield school department.
-CORI forms are available in each school office and are valid for 3 years.
+A: All parents/gaurdians interested in volunteering with children must complete a CORI form, new instructions for this will be forthcoming.

 Q: How do I find items lost around school or on the bus?